camunda/camunda-docs/docs/components/concepts/process-instance-migration.md

 - The migration plan can only map each `sourceElementId` once.
 - A mapping instruction's `sourceElementId` must refer to an element existing in the process instance's process definition.
 - A mapping instruction's `targetElementId` must refer to an element existing in the target process definition.
-- A mapping instruction cannot detach a boundary event from an active element.
+- A mapping instruction cannot detach a catch event from an active element.
   E.g. a service task `A` has timer boundary event `T1` and will be migrated to the service task `B` has timer boundary event `T2`.
   If a mapping instruction between `A` -> `B` is provided, a mapping instruction for `T1` can only refer to `T2`.
 - Each catch event can only be the target of a mapping instruction once.